Have questions? We're here.

 Day 6: Prince Philip's Steps | Darwin Bay, Genovesa

-Before landing, you will take a dinghy ride along the eastern arm of the caldera.
+Before landing, take a dinghy ride along the eastern arm of the caldera.
 As you approach, the soaring 25 m/80 ft high walls become overwhelming.
-Sometimes, a Galapagos fur seal is resting or a seabird is nesting on one of the ledges at the base.
-You will then have to hike and overcome the steep stairs from the landing dock to a bush of palo santo shrubs on top.
+Sometimes, a Galapagos fur seal rests, or a seabird is nesting on one of the ledges at the base.
+Then, hike and overcome the steep stairs from the landing dock to a bush of palo santo shrubs on top.
 Red-footed boobies gratefully use these scarce nesting places; so that they don’t have to nest on the rocky ground.
-Upon arriving at the edge of the rim, the bushes open up and you can enjoy panoramic views, a strong sea breeze and the amazing flying skills of countless seabirds.
-Following the exposed rim, you will first pass the Nazca boobies and finally reach the extensive storm petrel nesting places, where, if you’re lucky, you can spot the well-camouflaged short-eared owl hunting for food!
+Upon arriving at the edge of the rim, the bushes open up, and you can enjoy panoramic views, a strong sea breeze, and the excellent flying skills of countless seabirds.
+Following the exposed rim, pass first the Nazca boobies and finally reach the extensive storm petrel nesting places, where, if you’re lucky, you can spot the well-camouflaged short-eared owl hunting for food!

 Activities: Hiking, Kayaking, Dinghy Ride, and Snorkeling